jichu4n/palm-pdb/README.md

 ### 1.0.x

 - Breaking changes:
   - Improve JSON representation of various object types.
-This potentially breaks any logic that relied on the specific JSON format of those object types.
+This potentially breaks logic relying on the JSON representation of those types.

 ### 0.3.0

-- Upgrade to serio 3.0
+- Upgrade to serio 3.0.x
 - Enable ESLint
 - Fix minor bug in DatebookRecord deserialization